 For a dedicated CRM setup, read Personal CRM for Mac.
 For the broader category, read Spreadsheet Database for Mac and Database App for Mac.

-When Macrows is not the best CRM
+When Macrows is not the right fit

 Use HubSpot, Salesforce, Pipedrive, or another full CRM when the workflow needs team sales reporting, lead assignment, marketing sequences, call logging, forecasting, permissions, or deep integrations.